Perpetuum Jazzile

-Perpetuum Jazzile is a Slovenian musical group best known for an a cappella version of Toto rock band's song Africa.
-The May 2009 video showing a live performance of this version has received close to 22 million views on YouTube.
+Perpetuum Jazzile is a Slovenian musical group best known for an a cappella version of the rock band Toto's song Africa.
+The May 2009 video showing a live performance of this version had received close to 22 million views on YouTube in 2013 and several million since.

 The group was founded in 1983 as Gaudeamus Chamber Choir and has always featured male and female singers.
-In 2013, there were 41 performers of whom 24 are female and 17 male.
-The group occasionally performs with the Slovenian Radio and Television Big Band though most performances are a cappella.
+In 2025, there were 45 performers of whom 26 are female and 19 male.
+The group occasionally performs with the Slovenian Radio and Television Big Band, though most performances are a cappella.